 Buybacks have become very common, especially in recent years.

-Like it or not, a massive buyback—20,000 copies or more—will all but guarantee a deal with a Big-5 or similar publisher.
+Like it or not, a massive buyback—20,000 copies or more (which, at minimum, will cost about $250,000)—will all but guarantee a deal with a traditional publisher (not any publisher, but many).
 You will still need to develop a good book, but if you have the resources to buy 20,000 books, you have the resources to hire a ghostwriter or editor to help you write a great book.

 There are multiple ways to structure a buyback, as well as multiple strategies for optimizing its facilitation.
 We’re happy to hop on a call to discuss this in further detail should you have the resources to purchase $25,000 or more worth of books.
 Keep in mind that, with most buybacks, you’ll receive the books and can sell them on your own, often for 50% profit.

 Many authors, especially professionals, consider the buyback a strategic investment in optimizing their publishing strategy.

 If you can afford a $25,000 or more, please let us help you decide on your best publishing options.

 Simply put, if you have the money and determination to get your book published through a traditional publisher, you can make it happen.
 Hybrids cost a bit less, but can be a better option for some authors (especially given their quick production schedules).

 You will still need to create a great book with an original concept—few, if any, traditional publishers are willing to put their reputation at risk by publishing a bad book.
 But if you’re willing to pay a professional editor to elevate your writing or book concept, and if you’re able to invest in marketing, publicity, and/or a generous buyback, you can absolutely secure a traditional publisher.
 It may not seem fair, but we’re not here to blow smoke.
 Our job is to give you facts, and it won’t take you long to identify plenty of authors who have used their resources in a strategic way to secure a traditional publishing deal.